Terry Hawkridge

-He previously played in the Football League for Scunthorpe United, Mansfield Town and Notts County, and in non-league football for Carlton Town, Hucknall Town, Gainsborough Trinity, Lincoln City, Solihull Moors, Boston United, Basford United and Matlock Town.
+He previously played in the Football League for Scunthorpe United, Mansfield Town and Notts County, and in non-league football for Carlton Town, Hucknall Town, Gainsborough Trinity, Lincoln City, Solihull Moors, Boston United, Basford United, Matlock Town and Worksop Town.

 Career

 Non-league

 Hawkridge was born in Nottingham, Nottinghamshire.
 After playing youth football for Barnsley and Tranmere Rovers, he signed a one-year senior contract with Carlton Town in August 2008.
 He was released a year later, after appearing just twice with the first team, and subsequently signed for Hucknall Town.
 However, in September 2010, Hawkridge returned to Carlton Town, after he was deemed surplus to requirements at Hucknall.

-In August 2012, Hawkridge signed for Gainsborough Trinity of the Conference North.
+Hawkridge signed for Gainsborough Trinity of the Conference North in August 2012.
 He scored 6 goals from in 37 league matches, and was an instrumental part of the team.

 Scunthorpe United

 On 4 June 2013, Hawkridge signed a one-year deal with League Two club Scunthorpe United for an undisclosed fee, along with Trinity teammate Luke Waterfall who had both followed chairman Peter Swann to the club.
 He made his professional debut on 3 August, providing assists for both goals in a 2–0 home win against Mansfield Town.